Skip to main content

 Complete guide to Oregon concealed carry laws.
 Learn where you can legally carry with your CHL, gun-free zones, penalties for violations, and duty to inform requirements.

-Having an Oregon CHL doesn’t mean you can carry everywhere.
-Oregon has strict gun-free zones, and violating them can result in felony charges.
+Having an Oregon CHL does not mean you can carry everywhere.
+Oregon has gun-free zones.
+Carrying in the wrong place can lead to serious criminal charges.

-This guide covers exactly where you can and cannot carry in Oregon, plus penalties for violations.
+This guide covers where you can and cannot carry, plus the penalties for each.

 Know Before You Carry

 Most important rule: When in doubt, don’t carry.
-The penalties for carrying in a prohibited location are severe.
+The penalties for carrying in the wrong place are harsh.

-This guide is for informational purposes only.
+This guide is for information only.
 Laws change.
-Always verify current statutes before carrying in a new location.
+Always check current rules before carrying in a new location.

-With a valid Oregon CHL, you can carry in these locations:
+With a valid Oregon CHL, you can carry in these places.

 Public Places